stashed/stash/docs/README.md

 - [Setup](/docs/setup/).
 Setup contains instructions for installing the Stash in various cloud providers.

 - [Guides](/docs/guides/).
-Guides show you how to perform tasks with Stash intended to highlight a particular set of Stash's features.
+Guides show you how to perform tasks with Stash.

 - [Reference](/docs/reference/).
 Detailed exhaustive lists of
 command-line options, configuration options, API definitions, and procedures.